 - Difficulty | hard

 Find this hike on AllTrails: Zion Narrows Bottom Up to Big Spring

-Hiking the Narrows is undoubtedly a bucket list experience!
+Hiking the Narrows is undoubtedly a bucket list experience and one of the best ways to spend one day in Zion National Park!
 You will hike upriver through the teal waters of the Virgin River into one of Utah’s most beautiful slot canyons.

 The classic Narrows day hike starts from the Riverside Walk Trailhead, for a 9-mile roundtrip hike.
 The tallest and most stunning section of the Narrows slot canyon is known as “Wall Street”, and is probably the spot you’ve seen countless photos from.